QC-Protocol/QCWizard/README.md

 --------------------------------------- Versioning, support and operational use  ---------------------------------------

 Please note that the current version is an alpha version (it is feature incomplete).
-Work continuous in order to release it as beta version (feature complete), and subsequently as release candidate and official release.
+Work continues in the coming period in order to release it as beta version (feature complete), and subsequently as release candidate and official release.
 Please contact Trefoil Hydrology if you have any questions, comments or whishes in this respect.

 ------------------------------------------------------------------------------------------------------------------------